• Skip to primary navigation

 🧑🍳 Recipe steps

-Step 1: Put a large frying pan on a medium heat, add olive oil and add the onions when the oil becomes hot and fry for few minutes until soft and translucent, then add the garlic.
+Step 1: Put a large skillet on a medium-low heat, add olive oil and add the onions when the oil becomes hot and fry for few minutes until soft and translucent, then add the garlic.

 The cooked onion and garlic in a frying pan on a white background with dried pasta in a bowl, a jar of tomato passata and a jar of basil leaves.

-Step 2: Pour the tomato passata and stock into the pan, add the tomato puree, anchovy paste (or salt), balsamic vinegar, dried oregano and sugar and let the sauce simmer for 10 minutes.
+Step 2: Pour the tomato puree (passata) and stock into the pan, add the tomato paste (puree), anchovy paste (or salt), balsamic vinegar, dried oregano and sugar and let the sauce simmer for 10 minutes.

 The seasoned passata sauce in a frying pan on a white background and half a lemon, a jar of mascarpone and a jar of basil leaves.